It's a pleasure to be here in one of the world's greatest cities, a city that serves as one of the springboards for our operations in Asia.

 The company grew from 10 employees in a 10-by-10 workshop making the parts for only one model helicopter in 2007 to more than 300 employees working in a 6,000-square-meter factory just outside Ho Chi Minh City.

 AVL now produces and sells its remote-control fiberglass helicopters through specialty hobby shops and dealers all over the world.
 The company also sells its customized model helicopters and replacement parts directly to consumers around the world, with UPS handling the logistics.

-We help many other companies like AVL ... including similar companies in Singapore engaged in fashion, fine arts, high-tech and audio-visual services ... who use the Internet to reach customers ... as well as companies like UPS to optimize their supply chain needs, and provide the reliability and timeliness that e-commerce companies thrive on.
+We help many other companies like AVL, including similar companies in Singapore engaged in fashion, fine arts, high-tech and audio-visual services.
+These companies use the Internet to reach customers as well as companies like UPS to optimize their supply chain needs, and provide the reliability and timeliness that e-commerce companies thrive on.

 We also pour tremendous resources into collecting and analyzing data on the buying behaviors of consumers.

 In fact, I can tell you about some of the findings we made in a study that we just released.